MicroPhase/fpga-docs/source/SoM/XME7035/XME7035-Reference_Manual.md

 ### ○Power

-​	**Please note that the power input of XME7035 is +5V.
+**Please note that the power input of XME7035 is +5V.
 We recommend using a 5V/2A power supply.**
-​	The module requires a 5V input, and it automatically follows a cascading power-up sequence:
-1.0V -> 1.8V -> 1.5V -> 3.3V.
-The 3.3V output will be powered up last, and at the same time, it will
-provide the PG signal of system power status.
+The module requires a 5V input, and it automatically follows a cascading power-up sequence:1.0V -> 1.8V -> 1.5V -> 3.3V.
+The 3.3V output will be powered up last, and at the same time, it will provide the PG signal of system power status.

 ### ○LED

-​	The XME7035 board provides four LEDs, the power indicator, the FPGA configuration status light, the PL-controlled user LED, and the PS user-controlled LED.
+The XME7035 board provides four LEDs, the power indicator, the FPGA configuration status light, the PL-controlled user LED, and the PS user-controlled LED.
-​	The LED signals are described in the following table.
+The LED signals are described in the following table.

 | LED  | ZYNQ Pin | Note                                                         |
 | ---- | -------- | ------------------------------------------------------------ |